 Online CAST autism screening tool

-The CAST is a valuable tool for recognizing these cases and ensuring children get the help they need.
 If your child is younger than 4, please complete the M-CHAT-R screening tool instead of the CAST.

 How the CAST works